RWLPedal/music-pcbs/SharpShinnedFuzz/README.md

 # Sharp-Shinned Fuzz

 The *King Eider Fuzz* is a PCB based on the [Effects Layouts One-Knobber](https://effectslayouts.blogspot.com/2016/06/one-knobber-project.html).
 This is a unique and clever circuit which can be built as 5 different pedals, depending on the components selected.
-This PCB supports all the layouts.
+This PCB supports all five layouts.
 You can build:

 * Colorsound One Knob Fuzz
 * Black Arts Toneworks Ritual Fuzz
 * D.A.M.
 Meathead
 * D.A.M.
 Meathead Dark
-* One-knob adaptation of '66 Voz ToneBender
+* One-knob adaptation of '66 Vox ToneBender

 This layout is named after the [Sharp-Shinned Hawk](https://ebird.org/species/shshaw), a small hawk common across North America, known for its adaptability.